KieranOwenShepherd/deckbuilder/simulator/ideas.md

 # Effects

 Players with 2 Red in play: + 2 Cards
-All players - Pay 1 red or trash a card.
+Each player - pay 1 red or trash a card.
+Once per turn you may pay with a card in play.
+Each player - pay x or trash a card from your sidedeck Buy a card from the trash pile...

 # Initiative Actions

 Players may take one of these actions on their turn

 ## Staple

 buy a card
-discard your hand and cards in play. +3 cards
+discard your hand and cards in play. draw until you have 3 cards

 ## Transitory